 There’s a subset of Asian Americans who I swear have something against their immigrant predecessors.
 I kinda get it because I sensed some of that repulsion against my own Chinese family myself when I was a teenager living in America.
 In high school, I was made fun of a lot for being an immigrant by the Americanized Asians.
 It’s just an interesting phenomenon.
-There’s something about westernizing an Asian that makes you sort of hate your ancestry and anyone associated with it.
+There’s something about westernizing an Asian that makes you sort of turn on your ancestry and anyone associated with it.

 Leave a comment